 Anatomical Location Differences

-- On the left side, follicles typically grow toward the positive x-axis.
+- On the left side, follicles tend to shift toward the positive x-axis.

 Figure 2.
 Two-hair scalp hair graft obtained by FUE showing the circular arc of hair from the Caucasian with straight hair.